MavAayush/mrd-detection-flow/GMM/README.md

 - Used **BIC** and **WCSS** to choose the optimal number of components (`n_components`)
 - Tried different values for `n_components` such as **4, 6, and 16** to evaluate model granularity
   - `k=4` was chosen based on WCSS as it provided a balance between underfitting and overfitting
+- Evaluated different covariance types, including:
-- Covariance type was set to **`full`**, allowing each component to have its own general covariance matrix.
+  - `full`: allowing each component to have its own general covariance matrix
+  - `tied`: assuming all components share the same covariance matrix
 - Scaled features with **StandardScaler**
 - Trained GMM using **EM (Expectation-Maximization)**
+- For anomaly detection, we tested two strategies:
-- Used **1st percentile of healthy log-likelihood scores** as the anomaly threshold
+  - **1st percentile of healthy log-likelihood scores**
+  - **1.5th percentile of healthy log-likelihood scores**
 - Scored both healthy and unhealthy patients and computed per-patient MRD %

 ---